Hypoxic-Ischemic Encephalopathy (HIE) Lawyers in Atlanta, GA

 Causes of Hypoxic-Ischemic Encephalopathy

 HIE occurs when an infant’s brain is deprived of oxygen.
-This can happen in a variety of ways, but in many cases, it is the result of medical negligence.
+This can happen in various ways, but in many cases, it is the result of medical negligence.
 When doctors, nurses, and other healthcare professionals fail to provide the accepted standard of care, they can be held legally liable for any resulting harm.

 Some common causes of HIE include: